C.J. Cron Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.00 team ERA that ranks 11th across all league pitching staffs.
+- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.01).

-- Stripling gets the start for the Giants, his seventh of the season.
-He is 0-2 with a 6.51 ERA and 31 strikeouts in 37 1/3 innings pitched.
+- Walker makes the start for the Giants, his fifth of the season.
+He is 2-0 with a 2.57 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- The right-hander's most recent appearance came on Sunday against the New York Mets, when he tossed two scoreless innings without giving up a hit.
+- His last appearance came out of the bullpen on Sunday when the righty threw one inning against the New York Mets, surrendering two earned runs while giving up three hits.

-- The 33-year-old has put together a 6.51 ERA and 7.5 strikeouts per nine innings in 11 games this season, while allowing a batting average of .294 to opposing hitters.
+- The 27-year-old has amassed an ERA of 2.57, with 9.9 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.